microsoft/online-experimentation-metric-collections/README.md

 * [For GenAI metrics] integrated a GenAI instrumentation library which follows the [OpenTelemetry GenAI semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
   - Enriched spans with custom attribute `TargetingId` (required): Azure App Configuration's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation metrics.
 * [For GenAI metrics] created a summary rule which ouputs transformed GenAI spans into `AppEvents_CL` table.
-  - The summary rule configuration in [`summaryrules.json`](./genai/summaryrules.json) corresponds to the latest semantic conventions.
-  - As new (breaking) changes are released, summary rules and GenAI metrics for older semantic convention versions will be available in the [archive](./genai/archive).
+  - Select a single summary rule and metric configuration file from the version table in [`genai` directory](./genai/).
+Do not deploy multiple summary rule versions.
+If in doubt, choose the most recent version.

 ## Demo

-The sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for evaluation and Online Experimentation provides a contextualized example of how metrics, summary rules and event tracking fit into an application.
-We reference these to provide the contextualized demo.
+The sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for Online Experimentation provides a contextualized example of how telemetry, metrics and summary rules fit into an application.

+To modify the metrics in this sample application:

 * [Add (your customized) metrics to a json file](https://github.com/Azure-Samples/openai-chat-app-eval-ab/tree/main/.config).
-Edit your [GitHub Actions workflow file](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/.github/workflows/azure-dev.yml) configured file path to ensure metrics in the file are deployed.
+Check your [GitHub Actions workflow file](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/.github/workflows/azure-dev.yml) configured file path to ensure the file is processed by that GHA.
 * Add the summary rule(s) necessary for consuming OTEL-based GenAI spans into your repository's [infra path](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/la-summary-rules.json) and ensure your [main.bicep](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep) has a module for summary rule deployment.
 For more clarity on deploying summary rules, a sample bicep template is referenced below, with placeholder support files in the [infra](./genai/infra) folder of this samples repo.

-In the [`./genai/infra/main.bicep`](./genai/infra/main.bicep) file of your target, add in the summary rule module:
+Sample bicep module for summary rule deployment:

 ```
 targetScope = 'subscription'